|Pepperstone Pros||Pepperstone Cons|

 Pepperstone Trading Platform Review

-The MetaTrader platforms, MT4 and MT5 are available in downloadable desktop and Webtrader format.
 The MetaTrader suite of services form the world’s most widely used forex trading platform.
-They feature trader-focused functionality and are robust and reliable having been developed and enhanced over many years.
+They feature trader-focused functionality, are highly customisable and available in a range of languages.
+Of equal importance is they are particularlyrobust and reliable having been developed and enhanced over many years.

 The cTrader platform, which comes in a downloadable desktop format, has a different look but is as equally powerful as the MetaTrader platforms.
 The cTrader execution interface includes a wider range of order type settings which aids risk management.
 It is worth noting, however, that the direct nature of market access means that, as with other brokers, it is not possible for the broker to offer the option of applying guaranteed stop losses.